pyladieshamburg/getting-started-raspberry-pi/analysis/README.md

 repo$ cd getting-started-raspberry-pi
 ```

-Create a python virtual environment:
+Create a python virtual environment.
+The name of the virtual environment is 'env'.
+You may name the environment whatever you like.

 ```console
 getting-started-raspberry-pi$ python3 -m venv env